 - Your child's Learning Journal and Development Matters are given to you when they leave.
 It is up to you to decide if you wish to pass this on to the new setting.
 Most new settings would like to have a look at these, to give them an insight into your child's likes and dislikes and current stage of development.

-- If the Area SENCO has been involved with your child they will also aid us on his/her transition.
+- If the Inclusion Partner has been involved with your child they will also aid us on his/her transition.
 Our SENCO will produce a special 'Passport' for your child to take with them to school.
 This is written with the child and includes all their favourite and least favourite things to do.
 It also includes strategies on how they work best and a list of all the specialists involved with them.

 - If required, additional funding can be sought to support your child within our setting.